 Swelling is a completely normal occurrence.
 Keep in mind, swelling will usually be at it’s worst in the 2-3 days after surgery.
 You can minimize swelling by applying a cold compress (covered with a towel) firmly to the cheek next to the surgical area.
 Apply the pack with 20 minutes on, and 20 minutes off for the first 24-48 hours.
 Also make sure to take the medication prescribed by Drs.
-Krueger and Lenox.
+Krueger, Lenox and Peterson.
 This helps with pain and swelling.

 Keeping your mouth clean

 Keeping your mouth clean is very important!
 Continue saltwater rinses as often as you’d like, but at least 2-3 times a day.
 Begin your normal oral hygiene (remember to brush softly and don’t do anything that hurts)!

 Everyone heals differently, but your timeline should look similar to this: